10Duke Scale SDK for Java

 Desktop application example

-• query information to enable selecting a license to checkout
+• query information to enable selecting a license to check out

-• checkout a seat
+• check out a seat

 • release the checkout